ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 3. The system retrieves the threshold level configured which is acceptable for a match and then validates if the match score is equal to greater than the threshold level and sets the status as 'Y' for authentication
 4. The system then constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err
 5. The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, FID, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, FID, pin, OTP), reqTime, fmrCn, firCn, iirCn, fidCn, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
-6. Alerts and warning messages for data type violation are sent as per data definition
+6. Alerts and warning messages for data type violation are sent as per data definition.
-7. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **B. MOSIP system can evaluate the Individual's photo match with the corresponding photo in the Auth server**